agda/agda2hs/docs/source/tutorials.md

         → ⦃ IsTrue (x <= y) ⦄
         → IsAscending₂ (x ∷ y ∷ xs)
 ```
-However, this data type cannot be compiled to Haskell, as they do not allow to match on specific values.
+This data type cannot be compiled to Haskell, as they do not allow to match on specific values.
 However, some amount of equivalency can be proven between these two definitions.
-They are not structurally different (one evaluates to True and the other to a data type), therefore they cannot be equal per the `≡` operator, however there occurs the material equivalence relation (`⇔`), such that if the function returns `True`, the predicate holds, and vice versa.
-Lets try to prove it then!
+They are not structurally different (one evaluates to True and the other to a data type), therefore they cannot be equal per the `≡` operator.
+Instead, there occurs the material equivalence relation (`⇔`), such that if the function returns `True`, the predicate holds, and vice versa.
+Let's try to prove it then!

 The signature of the first direction will look like this: